VaporumCoin/VaporumPaperWalletGenerator/README.md

-# Thank you for using the improved version of the Vaporum Paper Wallet
+# Thank you for using the Vaporum Paper Wallet

-One of ChainZilla's goals is to provide user friendly applications with state-of-the art interfaces.
+This wallet generator is based off ChainZilla's Komodo wallet generator and all credit goes to that team, please donate to them.
 This is our representation of the Vaporum Paper Wallet Tool.

 ## Warning: OFFLINE USE RECOMMENDED